 - CON: There is limited space in schools and the cost of tuition is high

-Private international schools in Qatar can cost as much as 70,000 QAR.
+Tuition at private international schools in Qatar is expensive.
 Seats in popular institutions are rare and waiting lists can be long, so advanced planning is often necessary to gain admission.

 Healthcare in Qatar